Why does my dog bark like crazy in the car

 Flashing lights from other vehicles or pedestrians can easily catch attention, causing a reaction.
 Additionally, loud sounds, such as sirens or honking horns, can trigger a response as well.
 Observing your pet’s reaction to these stimuli during shorter trips can help pinpoint the exact causes, allowing for tailored solutions.

-See also Why do hyenas look like dogs
+See also Why do dogs like to cuddle with their owners

 Associative Behaviours